riyas2327/atlas-examples-terraform/infrastructures/README.md

 After your base templates have completed successfully and created `Artifacts`, navigate to the base [`ops`]() directory, this is where you will perform your `packer push` commands.
 Run the `packer push` command for each child template specified in your project.

-    $ packer push packer/YOUR_CHILD_PACKER_TEMPLATE.json
+    $ packer push YOUR_CHILD_PACKER_TEMPLATE_PATH.json

 These will fail initially, as mentioned in the [Building Images with Packer](#building-images-with-packer) section.
 After setting the variables for each build configuration, set the base artifacts as well.
 You can accomplish this by going to `Settings` in the left navigation of each build configuration and selecting the appropriate Artifact under "Inject artifact ID during build".

 ## Upload Applications

 To upload "Applications" to Atlas, get the [atlas-upload-cli tool](https://github.com/hashicorp/atlas-upload-cli).
-You can use one of the included [sample-apps](sample-apps), which are simple "Hello, World!" web apps, or upload an existing one.
+You can use one of the included [sample apps](apps), which are simple "Hello, World!" web apps, or upload an existing one.

 From the [`ops`]() base directory, run